 - Find Plumbers In Your Area -

-The valve should never be altered or repaired, always install a new one, which must be done per codes and with the sufficient rating (manufacturer recommended).
-There should be no obstruction between the valve and tank.
+The valve should never be altered or repaired; always install a new one, which must be done per codes and with a sufficient rating (manufacturer recommended).
+There should be no obstruction between the valve and a tank.